Little Big Workshop: Development and release

 Little Big Workshop was developed by Swedish developer Mirage Game Studios and published by HandyGames.
 Mirage consists of eleven developers.
-The game was released on Microsoft Windows and macOS on 17 October 2019.
+The game was released on Windows and macOS on 17 October 2019.
 It was released on the PlayStation 4 and Xbox One on 24 September 2020 and on Nintendo Switch on 1 October.
 It was also released on Google Stadia.

 Reception

 Little Big Workshop received "generally favorable reviews" for Microsoft Windows and "Mixed or average reviews" for Xbox One based on eleven and six reviews, respectively.